The narrow, bad and old road to the top of Col de Sarenne

 Can you drive to Col de Sarenne?

-Set high in the Central French Alps, the road to the summit is totally paved, with a few unpaved sections.
+Set high in the Grandes Rousses massif of the Central French Alps, the road to the summit is mostly paved, with a few unpaved sections.
 It’s called Route du Col de Sarenne.
 The quality of the road is extremely poor, especially along the sides of the road.
-The road is not for the faint hearted with steep drops and a few sections of unpaved road to challenge even the most experienced cyclist.
-A mistake could see you falling straight down 30 metres.
+The road is not for the faint hearted with steep drops and a few sections of unpaved road to challenge even the most experienced driver.
+Unprotected by guardrails, a mistake could see you falling straight down 30 metres.
 It is a beautiful road that although close to civilization feels really quite remote, partly due to the fact that parts of the road are a little rough and partly because it can be very quiet.
+It’s very narrow in parts, totally impassable for 2 average vehicles at the same time.
+It's closed to bigger vehicles.

 How long is Col de Sarenne?